 Levan | Peckham Restaurant

-Called Levan, it’ll be bringing a slice of Parisian ‘bistronomy’ to Peckham, serving up Modern European dishes alongside low-intervention wines.
+Called Levan, it brings a slice of Parisian ‘bistronomy’ to Peckham, serving up Modern European dishes alongside low-intervention wines.

-Like its predecessor, it’ll boast an up-cycled aesthetic, making its home in a former warehouse block.
-Furnishings will be minimalist and mid-century in style, with a dedicated bar area making up half the space.
+Like its predecessor, it boasts an up-cycled aesthetic, making its home in a former warehouse block.
+Furnishings is minimalist and mid-century in style, with a dedicated bar area making up half the space.

-The day will start with freshly baked pastries and savoury tartines (toasted bread) topped with the likes of house-cured salmon, goat’s curd and pickled elderberries.
-Lunches will be light, with dishes like potato, chanterelle and Vacherin pie or fig salad with candied walnuts & Tymsboro goat’s cheese; while the more romantic, candle-lit evening sessions promise classic bistro fare like smoked pollock with spinach, asparagus and vin jaune; and 50-day aged rump cap, with wild garlic aioli and grilled calçots.
+The day starts with freshly baked pastries and savoury tartines (toasted bread) topped with the likes of house-cured salmon, goat’s curd and pickled elderberries.
+Lunches are light, with dishes like potato, chanterelle and Vacherin pie or fig salad with candied walnuts & Tymsboro goat’s cheese; while the more romantic, candle-lit evening sessions have classic bistro fare like smoked pollock with spinach, asparagus and vin jaune; and 50-day aged rump cap, with wild garlic aioli and grilled calçots.

-Plus, the whole place will have a low-waste philosophy, aiming to reuse at least 90% of leftover ingredients to make useful products including tinctures for the botanical cocktails (like sweet cicely margaritas), and a house curd made out of excess steamed milk from the coffee bar.
+Plus, the whole place has a low-waste philosophy, aiming to reuse at least 90% of leftover ingredients to make useful products including tinctures for the botanical cocktails (like sweet cicely margaritas), and a house curd made out of excess steamed milk from the coffee bar.

 Nothing cheesy about that.

 NOTE: Levan is open now.
 You can make a booking, and find out more at their website HERE.

 Levan | 3-4, 12-16 Blenheim Grove, SE15 4QL